ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 > **BEWARE!**
 > The `fdisk` command **doesn't** return an alphabetically ordered list.

 The `sda` device is the 1TiB SSD drive in which Proxmox VE is installed.
-In it's block, below its list of technical capabilites, you can also see the list of the **real partitions** (the `/dev/sda#` lines) created in it by the Proxmox VE installation.
+In it's block, below its list of technical capabilities, you can also see the list of the **real partitions** (the `/dev/sda#` lines) created in it by the Proxmox VE installation.
 The `sda1` and `sda2` are partitions used essentially for booting the system up, and the `sda3` is the one that contains the whole `pve` LVM volume group for Proxmox VE.

 Below the `sda` information block, you can see the details of the `sdb` and `sdc` storage devices (for instance, `fdisk` correctly recognizes the `sdc` drive as `External`, which is the HDD connected through the USB 3 plug).
 In this case, both of them are not partitioned at all and, therefore, completely empty.
 That's why they don't have a listing below each of them like in the case of the `sda` device.